reduxframework/redux-framework/README.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==

+= 3.3.3 =
+* Fixed:      #1408 & #1357 - Typography subsets losing value after multiple saves on other panels.
+* Fixed:      #1403 - unit value no longer prints after empty typography values
+* Modified:   Typography: Backup font no longer appends to `font-family` variable.
+Please use the `backup-font` variable to specify backup fonts.
+This does not apply to output/compiler strings.
+* Fixed:      #1403 - Backup font not appearing in font-family variable.
+* Modified:   Customizer now supports section and field `permissions` argument.
+* Fixed:      #1399 - Customizer respects `page_permissions` argument.
+* Fixed:      #1400 - output/compiler string incomplete using multiple selectors.
+* Fixed:      #1396 - Custom fonts cutting off multiple families in selector, after save.
+* Fixed:      Typography attempting to queue up non google fonts on backend.
+* Added:      #1395 - Display of child theme status in sysinfo, thanks @SiR-DanieL.
+* Fixed:      #1387 - Page jump when clicking "Options Object".
+Thanks @rrikesh.
+* Added:      #1392 - Filters to change the following localized strings: redux/{opt_name}/localize/reset
+              redux/{opt_name}/localize/reset_all
+              redux/{opt_name}/localize/save_pending
+              redux/{opt_name}/localize/preset
+* Fixed:      #1376 - checkbox.min.js missing.
+* Fixed:      Static variable changes for instances and basic comment cleanup
+* Fixed:      #1361 - Raw field not hiding with required.
+* Fixed:      Datepicker not formatting properly.
+Still needs some work.

 = 3.3.2 =
 * Fixed:      #1357 - Preview not rendering font on page load.
 * Fixed:      #1356 - Color fields and transparency not syncing due to new JS.
 * Fixed:      #1354 - Add class check for W3_ObjectCache.
 * Fixed:      #1341 - JS not initializing properly in import_export.
 * Fixed:      #1339 - Typography would lose Font Weight and Style. value was named val in the HTML, so it would be destroyed on the next save if not initialized.
 * Fixed:      #1226 - W3 Total Cache was affecting validation and compiler hooks.
 * Fixed:      Menu errors weren't showing properly for non-subsectioned items.
 * Fixed:      #1341 - Import/Export buttons not functioning.
 Also fixed sortable somehow.